thoughtbot/griddler/README.md

 `.to` will contain all of the text before the email's "@" character.
 We've found that this is the most often used portion of the email address and consider it to be the token we'll key off of for interaction with our application.

+`.attachments` will contain an array of attachments as multipart/form-data files

 Configuration Options
 ---------------------